kyma-project/community/sig-and-wg/wg-knative/knative-eventing-default-pubsub.md

         name: cloud-pubsub
 ```

+  * There will a separate concept where the operator will be able to specify a non-default messaging middleware.

 ### Why not during installation?

 * There is no standard way to deploy a provisioner.
 It can be done via Helm Chart, plain kubernetes deployments or some other mechanism.